epiforecasts manual

 Code

-The group’s github repository is https://github.com/epiforecasts.
-Initial and exploratory work should be in personal repositories; maturing and collaborative group projects should be in the group repository.
+The group’s GitHub organisation is https://github.com/epiforecasts.
+Any group member can create repositories there for work related to the group.
+Early-stage work can also live in personal repositories if preferred.
 Projects that involve multiple repositories and/or include core developers from outside the group can live within separate organisations and mention the affiliation to the group in some other way.

 Any publication should be accompanied by a github repository with a README file that allows full reproducibility of the results, reviewed by at least one other team member.
 Code may either be licensed to the group or licensed to the authors and contributors of that work.
 We suggest the use of the MIT licence as a default.